 The exception, however, is that VMware supports MS DOS, Sun Java Desktop System and Solaris x86 platform edition as guest operating systems, while Citrix XenServer does not support any of these three operating systems either as host or guest operating systems.

-Both these softwares support a variety of technical support media such as forums, instructional videos, online self-service, knowledge base, system upgrades, telephone, and white papers.
+Both these software packages support a variety of technical support media such as forums, instructional videos, online self-service, knowledge base, system upgrades, telephone, and white papers.

 They also differ in this area as VMware does not provide technical support via blogs, brochures, email, and owner’s manual but most importantly does have a well-staffed help desk and also offers a remote training option.